jackmpcollins/magentic/README.md

 Currently two backends are available

 - `openai` : the default backend that uses the `openai` Python package.
+Supports all features.
 - `litellm` : uses the `litellm` Python package to enable querying LLMs from [many different providers](https://docs.litellm.ai/docs/providers).
 Install this with `pip install magentic[litellm]`.
+Note: some models may not support all features of `magentic` e.g. function calling/structured output and streaming.

 The backend and LLM used by `magentic` can be configured in several ways.
 The order of precedence of configuration is